HappyFrowl/documentation/Linux/SystemAdministration.md

 **4. init** - Initialization system
 * init/ systemd executes startup scripts

-* **Background on `init`**
-  * `init` brings up and maintains user space services
-  * Init is the first process run by Linux, so it always has process ID 1
-  * For many distros, `**systemd**` is the used init system
-      * Others are `sysv` and `upstart`
-      * `systemd` was spearheaded by RedHat
-  * `systemd` is a collection of units (e.g. services, mounts, etc)
-      * Systemctl, journalctl, loginct, notify, analyze, cgls, cgtop, nspawn
-      * To query all units, run: systemctl list-unit-files
-      * Also see which are enabled, disabled, masked
-* `systemd` searches for the `default.target` file
+* logind is started so can you can login

+### **Runlevels**
+* A runlevel defines how a system is started
-  * This contains details on the services that need to be started
+  * What startup scripts must be run, and therefore what services must be started
-* Then it mounts the file system based on the `/etc/fstab` file
-* When using a `graphical.target` then the login screen is loaded and the user can log in

-### **Run levels**
-* Way of booting the system
-* Only used in **SysV** systems, not in systemd systems
+* It only used in sysv and upstart systems, not in systemd systems
-* take particular note of run level 1 - single user mode
+* Take particular note of run level 1 - single user mode
-  * this boots the system into a single user mode, requiring no password
+  * This boots the system into a single user mode, requiring no password
   * THIS is the way to reset the root's password

 * **For Debian-based distros:**
   * 0. halt
-  * 1. single user mode
+  * 1. single user mode - aka rescue mode
   * 2. full, multi user, GUI if installed
   * 3. nothing
   * 4. nothing